-Research, teaching, and advocacy in ecofeminism, animals ethics, and philosophy for children.
+Research, teaching, and advocacy in ecofeminism, animal ethics, and philosophy for children.

 I am an independent scholar and part-time faculty in the Department of Philosophy and the Comparative History of Ideas program at the University of Washington.
 I am also the Education Director of the UW Center for Philosophy for Children, Philosopher-in-Residence at John Muir Elementary School in Seattle, and an Associate Editor of the journal Precollege Philosophy and Public Practice (P4).